-For anyone new to real estate investment in Los Angeles, the surrounding tax laws and issues can be more than a little confusing.
+For anyone new to real estate investment in Riverside, the surrounding tax laws and issues can be more than a little confusing.
 But besides the complexity, there are several tax benefits new investors should be aware of so they can take advantage of them.

 First, there is the depreciation write-off.
 When you purchase an investment property with a structure on it, you are allowed a deduction for the depreciation of that structure.
 Usually, you can depreciate s residential building 27+ years old, and a commercial building older than 39.5 years.
 You can also claim the ordinary deductions allowed for running a business like mortgage interest, maintenance expenses, and insurance.

-Investing in real estate can definitely be a solid long-term earning investment – if you know what to look for when buying your investment properties in Los Angeles.
+Investing in real estate can definitely be a solid long-term earning investment – if you know what to look for when buying your investment properties in Riverside.
 We would welcome the opportunity to help you achieve your real estate investing goals.